laurentkempe/blog/source/_drafts/using-wasm-and-wasi-to-run-dotnet-7-on-a-raspberry-pi-zero-2-w.md

 ## Building the .NET WASI project

-The following command will build and publish the .NET 7 Web Api project for WASI.
+The following command will build and publish the .NET 7 Web API project for WASI.

 ```powershell
 dotnet publish -c Release